jrreed/spotify_streamer/README.md

 ### Song Playback ###
 After tapping on a song the app will render all the information it has about the song in an audio player.
-The player allows the user to start and stop playback of a 30-second preview of the app as well as skip to the next or previous track in the Top Songs list.
+The player allows the user to start and stop playback of a 30-second preview of the song, skip to the next or previous song in the Top Songs list, and provides a scrub-bar to let the user scrub the playback position.

 ![spotify_streamer track player activity screenshot](https://github.com/jrreed/spotify_streamer/blob/master/screenshots/spotify_streamer_track_player_260x462.png)